appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

    - 1052800: Server-side template injection

 *L2*
-1. Verification shall confirm that application is not susceptible to template injection from untrusted input.
+1. Test shall confirm that application is not susceptible to template injection from untrusted input.

 ---